umalabs/correlated-authorization/README.md

 #### *C. Combined Federation Scenario*

-&emsp;As the name suggests, the scenario illustrated in Figure&nbsp;6 allows access multiple authorization services through multiple identity providers.
+&emsp;As the name suggests, the scenario illustrated in Figure&nbsp;6 allows multiple authorization services to be linked to multiple identity providers.
 The client falls under the governance of a third-party authority.

 ![Scenario-3](./images/authority-boundaries-scenario-3.png)